Nexis-Network/homepage/content/docs/reference/neon-cli.md

 ---
-title: Exzo Network CLI
+title: Nexis Network CLI
-subtitle: Use the Exzo Network CLI to manage Exzo Network directly from the terminal
+subtitle: Use the Nexis Network CLI to manage Nexis Network directly from the terminal
 enableTableOfContents: true
 updatedOn: '2023-10-07T10:43:33.425Z'
 ---

-The Exzo Network CLI is a command-line interface that lets you manage Exzo Network directly from the terminal.
-This documentation references all commands and options available in the Exzo Network CLI.
+The Nexis Network CLI is a command-line interface that lets you manage Nexis Network directly from the terminal.
+This documentation references all commands and options available in the Nexis Network CLI.

-For installation instructions, see [Exzo Network CLI — Install and connect](/docs/reference/cli-install).
+For installation instructions, see [Nexis Network CLI — Install and connect](/docs/reference/cli-install).

 ## Synopsis